 Who is behind Afield?

-My name is Jameson, and I started writing Afield Guides because I was frustrated by the US higher education system.
+I started writing Afield Guides because I was frustrated by the US higher education system.

 Some of the most successful people in the world hold “useless” degrees like History and Liberal Arts.
 Unfortunately, most humanities majors don’t share their success.
 The traditional education system does not introduce students to emerging careers or self-marketing strategies that actually work.